Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 The browser extension is also quite user friendly.
 Vault items can be added from the browser extension, which isn’t also a given among free password managers.

 While I found Dashlane’s desktop app was simple to navigate and visually appealing, I didn’t have the same experience with the browser extension.
 Dashlane essentially packed its desktop interface into the extension.
-Some may find this helpful, but I only use the extension to quickly add or retrieve passwords.
+Some may find this helpful, but I only use the extension to quickly add or retrieve passwords and so it felt like overkill to have both the app and the extension running.

 #